Liqwid-Labs/liqwid-libs/README.md

 QuickCheck hands, as there are a lot of useful, and less-known, bits of information there.

 To integrate this with your project, use Nix.
-We work against the `staging` branch of [Liqwid Labs' fork of Plutarch](https://github.com/Liqwid-Labs/plutarch), so you will have to use it also.
-See the `flake.nix` file for more details.
+We work against the `main` branch of [Plutarch](https://github.com/Plutonomicon/plutarch-plutus), so you will have to use it also.
+See the [`flake.nix`](./flake.nix) file for more details.

 # What can I do with this?